-[...] regrets that the existing discriminatory provision contained in article 41.2 of the Constitution, which perpetuates traditional stereotypical views of the social roles and responsibilities of women and men in the family and in society at large, has not been amended.19
+[...] regrets that the existing discriminatory provision contained in article 41.2 of the Constitution, which perpetuates traditional stereotypical views of the social roles and

 16 Articles 2(a) and 5(a) CEDAW.
 Ireland ratified CEDAW in 1985 and has been examined by CEDAW four times on its implementation of the Convention.